 The final lure in the hard-bodied swimbait family is the glide baits.
 Essentially an elongated variation of the single joint, the extended body of glide baits allows for larger, snaking swimming patterns than that of its siblings.

-With the ability to be retrieved as a standard swimbait but also manipulated a kin to a jerk bait, this multifaceted lure is perfect for switching up an angler’s game.
+With the ability to be retrieved as a standard swimbait but also manipulated kin to a jerk bait, this multifaceted lure is perfect for switching up an angler’s game.

 The savage gear 3-D shine glide is a slow sync lure that is a 3-D replicate of baitfish that does it better than most.
-Effective on largemouth, smallmouth, spotted, and striped bass, this erratic, slow sinking glide bait is high in both quality and return on investment.
+Effective on largemouth, smallmouth, spotted, and striped bass, this erratic, slow-sinking glide bait is high in both quality and return on investment.

 Its hyper-realistic reflective paint job means the entirety of its almost 6-inch length is eye candy for any hungry submersed predator looking to make short work of its 1.5 ounces in constant retrieval or jerking imitation of a wounded fish.